Red Blood Cell Inclusion Bodies

 • Lead Poisoning: Lead disrupts various cellular processes, including ribosome function, and can cause basophilic stippling.

 • Sideroblastic Anemias: A group of anemias where iron metabolism is disrupted.
-In some cases, basophilic stippling might be seen along with ring siderocytes (another inclusion).
+In some cases, basophilic stippling might be seen along with ring siderocytes (another type of inclusion bodies).

 Siderotic Granules (Pappenheimer Bodies)